 Container Size Matters

-If you’re limited on space, you can still enjoy roses by planting them in pots.
+If you’re limited on space, you can still enjoy these flowers by planting them in pots.
 Choose large, deep containers (minimum 50cm in diameter) to keep their roots cool and moist.
-It’s like giving your roses a cozy home!
+It’s like giving your plants a cozy home!

 Companion Planting: Friends in the Garden